-Last year, 73% of tax filers received refunds when they filed their tax returns.
-For many people, it’s the most significant payment of the year – and they rely on that check.
+Last year, over 150 million tax returns were processed.
+For most people, this will be most significant payment of the year – and they rely on that check.

 The IRS knows your refund is important to you.
 It prides itself on paying most refunds within 21 days of filing.
-But what if your refund is delayed?
-“Where’s my tax refund” is a common question we get here at H&R Block.
-And this post will tell you why you may see a delayed refund this year.
+But what if your tax refund is delayed, leaving you wondering, “When will I get my tax return (meaning your tax refund)?”

 Quickly paying out refunds causes concern for the IRS and the U.S. Congress.
-That’s because the IRS hasn’t always had time to check returns for accuracy before issuing refunds.
+When the IRS quickly issues refunds, there isn’t always enough time to check returns for accuracy.
 And rushing this process creates the opportunity for return errors and improper refunds.

 EITC/ACTC Tax Refunds Delayed Until Late February

-That’s why, for this tax season, Congress gave the IRS more tools to question refunds.
+That’s why, starting in the 2017 tax season, Congress gave the IRS more tools to question refunds.
 Specifically, Congress:

 - Moved up the deadline for employers to send Forms W-2, which show taxpayers’ wages and the income tax withholding they paid, and Forms 1099 reporting payments made to independent contractors.
-The new deadline is Jan.
+The deadline is Jan.
 31.

 - Delayed refunds containing the earned income tax credit (EITC) and/or the additional child tax credit (ACTC).
 The IRS can’t release these refunds before Feb.
 15, but the IRS is saying not to expect your refund until the week of Feb.
 27.

 Both new rules mean that, for the first time, the IRS will have the information and the time it needs to question more returns before issuing refunds.
-However, questioning refunds isn’t a new concept for the IRS.
+However, questioning and delaying refunds isn’t a new concept for the IRS.
 In fact, several IRS compliance programs take or hold refunds for millions of taxpayers each year.
 Here are some of the reasons why your tax refund may be delayed:

-The IRS mainly takes or reduces (offsets) refunds when taxpayers have debts to pay.
+When the IRS issues refunds, it mainly takes or reduces (offsets) refunds when taxpayers have debts to pay.
 Here are the two most common situations: